 Professor; Director of Italian Studies; Graduate Director, World Cultures & Literatures M.A.

-Alessandro Carrera was born in Lodi, Italy, and graduated in Philosophy at the Università degli Studi of Milan with a dissertation on poetry and music in Arnold Schönberg.
-From 1975 to 1982 he was a music critic, a songwriter, and worked in the Milanese musical milieu.
-From 1982 to 1987 he worked an executive editor of scientific magazines and pursued scholarly and creative interests.
-In 1987 he came to the United States as a Lettore d’italiano, a teaching position sponsored by the Italian Ministry for Foreign Affairs.
-In that capacity he taught Italian Language and Literature at the University of Houston (1987-1991), McMaster University (1992-1994) and New York University (1995-2001).
-He also taught graduate courses as a Visiting Professor in Italian Literature (Columbia, CUNY, SUNY), Comparative Literature (Rutgers), and Aesthetics (New School University).
-In 2001, at the expiration of his mandate with the Ministry for Foreign Affairs, the University of Houston hired him as Director of Italian Studies.
-He is now Full Professor and Graduate Director of World Cultures and Literatures.
-In addition to his scholarly and creative books, Carrera has published several edited volumes in Italy and the U.S., the latest ones being Massimo Cacciari The Unpolitical: For a Radical Critique of Political Reason (New York: Fordham UP, 2009) and Italian Critical Theory ("Annali d'Italianistica" 29, 2011, Monographic Issue).
-He has translated into Italian three novels of Graham Greene (The Third Man, The Quiet American, The Honorary Consul) and the songs and prose of Bob Dylan (Lyrics, Tarantula, Chronicles Vol. 1).
+Alessandro Carrera was born in Lodi, Italy.
+He has a Laurea in Philosophy from the Università degli Studi of Milan and a Ph.D. by Publications in Music, Humanities, and Media from the University of Huddersfield, U.K. From 1975 to 1982, he was a music critic, a songwriter, and worked in the Milanese musical milieu.
+From 1982 to 1987, he worked as an executive editor of scientific magazines and pursued scholarly and creative interests.
+In 1987, he came to the United States as a Lettore d’italiano, a teaching position sponsored by the Italian Ministry for Foreign Affairs.
+In that capacity, Carrera taught Italian Language and Literature at the University of Houston (1987-1991), McMaster University (1992-1994) and New York University (1995-2001).
+As a Visiting professor, he also taught graduate courses in Italian Literature (Columbia, CUNY, SUNY), Comparative Literature (Rutgers), and Aesthetics (New School University).
+In 2001, the University of Houston hired him as Director of Italian Studies.
+He is now Full Professor, Director of Italian Studies, and Graduate Director of World Cultures and Literatures.
+In addition to his scholarly and creative books in Italian, Carrera has published several articles and edited volumes in English.
+He has edited Massimo Cacciari’s The Unpolitical: For a Radical Critique of Political Reason (New York: Fordham UP, 2009), Italian Critical Theory (“Annali d'Italianistica” 29, 2011, Monographic Issue), Music and Society in Italy (“Forum Italicum,” 49, 2, 2015, Monographic Issue), and Massimo Cacciari’s Europe and Empire: On the Political Forms of Globalization (New York: Fordham UP, 2016).
+He has co-edited Emanuele Severino’s The Essence of Nihilism (London: Verso Books, 2016, with Ines Testoni).
+Carrera has also translated into Italian three novels of Graham Greene (The Third Man, The Quiet American, The Honorary Consul) and the songs and prose of Bob Dylan (Lyrics 1962-2001, Tarantula, Chronicles Vol. 1).
 Carrera has been the recipient of the Montale Prize for Poetry in 1993, the Loria Prize for short fiction in 1998, and the Bertolucci Prize for Literary Criticism in 2006.

 Laurea in Filosofia, Università degli Studi, Milan, Italy, 1980.